gap48/mammogram-analysis-mim/README.md

 - **Improved Transferability**: MIM-pre-trained encoder provides a robust foundation for adapting to various tasks and modalities
 - **Efficient Label Usage**: Context-aware features enable strong performance even with limited labeled data

-## Directory Structure and Setup

-See the full documentation for details on required directory structure and setup instructions.

 ## Running the Code